lukexi/rumpus/RUMPUS_PROGRAMMING_GUIDE.md

 This is a historical accident and will be fixed in a future version.
 (The reason they both exist: ==> is "side-effect free" and simply sets a component value directly, which is desirable when an object is being constructed, whereas the `set` functions trigger necessary side effects on existing objects, such as recreating physics bodies when their shape or size is changed)

+TODO:
+* Change Holographic to be the default
+* Change InheritPose to be the default?
+Add AbsolutePose.
+Force Physical objects to not inherit pose.
+* Add a "MakePropertiesConsistent" function that e.g. adds Physical to Ghostly/Floating/Teleportable, removes InheritPose/InheritPoseAndScale from Physical
+* Change Properties to a HashSet (use OverloadedLists??)
+* Have Knobs auto-grid themselves along the right of the code slab. myLifetime ==> 10
+(make Lifetime instance of Num, with Nothing for startTime that is filled in later?) myDelayed ==> do myRepeating ==> do myAttachOffset?
+These can just be there for consistency, processed and then henceforth ignored or removed.
+* try
+infixr 0 ==>
+again:
+let (##) = (<>); infixr 0 ##
+Just "hi" ## Just $ "!!"
+works and we'd like to be able to do things like myFoo ==> blah $ V3 1 1 1
+(Possibly what won't work is spawnEntity $ myFoo ==> Bar in that case?? which is fine!
+But actually that seems to work too in GHCi
+Just $ Just "hi" ## Just "!!")